NCERT Solutions For Class 9 Economics Chapter 2 People as Resource

 Question 10: What is the difference between disguised unemployment and seasonal unemployment?

 Answer: Disguised unemployment: When more persons are working in a job than actually required, the situation is termed as disguised unemployment.
-For example, if in an agricultural activity eight people are engaged but this work/activity actually requires the services of five people, then three persons are extra.
-If these three people out of eight are withdrawn, total production will remain unaffected.
+For example, if a farm requires five workers but employs eight, the extra three are disguisedly unemployed because removing them wouldn’t affect output.

 Seasonal unemployment: Seasonal unemployment occurs when people are able to find jobs only during some months of the year.
 For Example, Agricultural labourers find work only during the busy seasons, i.e., sowing, harvesting, weeding and threshing.
 This is because of the seasonal character of agriculture in India.